Key Takeaways:

 A fuel delivery aggregator is a platform that connects customers who need fuel with multiple fuel suppliers.
 It is one of the platforms that connects multiple fuel suppliers with customers who seek on-demand fuel delivery.

-Additionally, when you provide a convenient way for diversified customers to order fuel, eliminate the need to visit gas stations, and allow users to compare prices.
+Additionally, when you start an online fuel delivery business with this model, you provide a convenient way for diversified customers to order fuel, eliminate the need to visit gas stations, and allow users to compare prices.

 Type 3: Fleet Management Apps